VJac15/Eclipse19-20/README.md

 # Eclipse19-20

-Code for autonomous and teleop phases of FTC Skystone 2019.
+Code for autonomous and teleop phases of FTC Skystone 2019 for Alpharetta Robotics Eclipse.

 10.31.19